hoko/hoko-docs/_posts/2015-03-30-android-setup.md

 {% endhighlight %}

-Calling `setup(context, token)` will automatically check if your application is in **debug mode** by checking for the automatically generated `BuildConfig` class and its `DEBUG` property.
-In case it is found and `true` in the running application, the SDK will be sure to upload your deep linking routes and application icon to the HOKO dashboard.
-This can be reverted to a manual mode if `setup(context, token, debugMode)` is called instead.
+In order to trigger HOKO's debug mode, you need to call the `setup(context, token, testDevices)`, where your test devices ids are printed in the log upon running the app.
+In case the current device is found in the test devices list, the SDK will be sure to upload your deep linking routes to the HOKO dashboard.

 {% highlight java %}
 @Override
 public void onCreate() {
   super.onCreate();
-  Hoko.setup(this, "YOUR-APP-TOKEN", false);
+  Hoko.setup(this, "YOUR-APP-TOKEN", "11B92EE4-20F1-4CA8-AB9E-64928FA2ABFF-1434379190");
   // The rest of your code goes here...
 }
 {% endhighlight %}